Is an EICR a Legal Requirement? A Landlord's Guide to Electrical Safety

 by Tom Clewer 30 January 2025

 Telford College of Arts and Technology (TCAT) prioritises student safety with college PAT testing by Fixed Wire Telford.
-Learn how this partnership ensures electrical safety and compliance in Telford schools and colleges.
+This partnership ensures electrical safety and compliance in Telford schools and colleges.

 More posts